USCGC Acushnet (WMEC-167): Decommissioning

-According to the Juneau Empire Acushnets duties would be undertaken by a new Fast Response Cutter.

-According to the Coast Guard's 2010 budget the replacement Fast Response Cutter was not scheduled for arrival in Ketchikan until 2014.
+The Coast Guard's 2010 budget scheduled Acushnet's duties to be taken over by a new Fast Response Cutter in 2014.

+The replacement cutter, USCGC John McCormick, arrived in Ketchikan in 2017.

+In March 2011 Acushnet was auctioned as surplus property by the GSA.

 In 2022, Acushnet was acquired by Blue Water Overwatch, LLC, to serve as the flagship of their training program.
 Acushnet is currently undergoing restoration in Anacortes, WA and is scheduled for additional maintenance in drydock in 2023.

 Awards and honors

 Acushnet has been rewarded for outstanding service on many occasions.
 Her decorations include: